 Stainless steel is mainly a low carbon, iron-based steel which has several metals to raise its corrosion resistance and durability.
 Stainless steel always contains at least 10% of chromium metal.
 Other metals can add aluminum, nickel, silicone, and copper.
 The composition of metals determines the level or grade of stainless steel pans.

-However, stainless steel has poor heat conductivity so the pans are usually made with an aluminum or copper core.
+However, stainless steel has poor heat conductivity, so the pans are usually made with an aluminum or copper core.
 A layer of aluminum or copper sandwiched between the stainless steel to increase the pan’s heat conductivity.
-Stainless steel pans are strong, most durable and also come with a lifetime warranty.
+Stainless steel pans are strong, more durable, and also come with a lifetime warranty.
 Moreover, they are stable for versatile uses.